fastify/fastify-cli/README.md

 * Encapsulation semantics
 * Compatible Fastify version

+### generate-swagger

+if your project uses `@fastify/swagger`, `fastify-cli` can generate and write out the resulting Swagger/OpenAPI schema for you.

+`fastify generate-swagger app.js`

 ### linting

 `fastify-cli` is unopinionated on the choice of linter.
 We recommend you to add a linter, like so: